How do I apply?

 * The combined MD/MPH, MD/MBA, and DVM/MPH programs are applied to through the medical and veterinary schools.
 Students are reviewed by the MPH or MBA committee after they are offered admission to the medical or veterinary school.
-MD applicants may apply via the online TUSM secondary application at any time during the application cycle.
+MD applicants may apply via the online Tufts School of Medicine secondary application at any time during the application cycle.
 Space is limited in the programs so applying early is recommended.

-For more detailed information about the admissions process, please visit the PHPD admissions section.
+For more detailed information about the admissions process, please visit the Public Health and Professional Degree Programs admissions section.

 What are the application deadlines?

-The MPH, MS/HCOM, & MS/PREP programs have the following fall and spring priority admissions deadlines:
+The MPH program has the following fall and spring priority admissions deadlines: